 Shielding from the Space Environment

-Shielding the spacecraft is often the simplest method to reduce both a spacecraft’s ratio of total ionizing dose to displacement damage dose (TID/DDD) accumulation and the rate at which SEEs occur if used appropriately, and involves two basic methods: shielding with the spacecraft’s pre-existing mass (including the external skin or chassis, and exists in every case whether desired or not), and spot/sector shielding.
-This type of shielding, known as passive shielding, is only very effective against lower energy radiation, and is best used against high particle flux environments including the densest portions of the Van Allen belts, the Jovian magnetosphere and short lived solar particle events.
-In some cases increased shielding is more detrimental than if none was used, owing to the secondaries generated by highly penetrating energetic particles; therefore it is important to analyze both the thickness and type of materials used to shield all critical parts of the spacecraft.
+Shielding the spacecraft is often the simplest method to reduce both a spacecraft’s ratio of total ionizing dose to displacement damage dose (TID/DDD) accumulation, and the rate at which SEEs occur if used appropriately.
+Shielding involves two basic methods: shielding with the spacecraft’s pre-existing mass (including the external skin or chassis, which exists in every case whether desired or not), and spot/sector shielding.
+This type of shielding, known as passive shielding, is only very effective against lower energy radiation, and is best used against high particle flux environments, including the densest portions of the Van Allen belts, the Jovian magnetosphere, and short lived solar particle events.
+In some cases increased shielding is more detrimental than if none was used, owing to the secondary particles generated by highly penetrating energetic particles; therefore it is important to analyze both the thickness and type of materials used, to shield all critical parts of the spacecraft.
 The final design consideration is due to the strong omni-directionality of most forms of particle radiation, where spacecraft need to be shielded from the full 4π steradian celestial sphere.
-This brings the notion of shielding per unit solid angle into the design space, where small holes or gaps in shielding are often only detrimental proportionally to the hole’s solid angle as viewed by the concerned EEE component.
+This brings the notion of “shielding-per-unit-solid-angle into the design space, where small holes or gaps in shielding are often only detrimental proportionally to the hole’s solid angle as viewed by the concerned EEE component.
 Essentially, completely enclosing critical components should not be considered a firm design constraint when other structural considerations exist.

 Inherent Mass Shielding